epsiloneight/playbook/README.md

 ## Payment Processing

-For collecting payments from users via credit or debit card, we use Stripe.
+For collecting payments from users via credit or debit card, we can integrate with all major payment processors.
+For ease of development, we tend to use Stripe.
 It is a payment gateway and merchant account.
 We also use it for recurring billing.

 Charges for Stripe will vary depending on usage.
 Successful charges are 2.9% + 30 cents.
 There are no setup fees, monthly fees, or card storage fees.

 For sending money to users' bank accounts via ACH, we use Balanced.

-Measuring
+## Measuring
 "If you can not measure it, you can not improve it." -- Lord Kelvin

 The difficult part of measuring is deciding what to track.